software-students-fall2023/git-workflow-practice-ahmed-o-324/README.md

 solved easily.
 An interesting indication of poorly thought out code, is when it's hard to follow and somebody else has trouble understanding what's going on; this made me reflect on all my spaghetti code, and how horrendous my problem solving skills were.

+### Additional Comments
+The article delves into the five key skills that make a good programmer.
+These skills are: problem decomposition, scenario analysis, naming, consistency, and learning.
+It also emphasizes the importance of soft skills such as communication and collaboration in addition to technical skills.
+Finally, I found it particularly useful that the author provides practical tips for aspiring programmers to improve their skills and become better at their craft.

+_Comments by Kieren Gill_